ISISComputingGroup/ibex_developers_manual/Building-a-windows-10-instrument-machine-from-MDT.md

 ### Starting IBEX

 - At this stage you should be able to start IBEX.
-Make sure you start it as a standard user, not `Administrator` that you are probably still logged in as, otherwise all of the log files and directories will be created with the wrong permissions.
+Make sure you start it as our **standard user**, not `Administrator` that you are probably still logged in as, otherwise all of the log files and directories will be created with the wrong permissions.
   * It seems that the Var and Settings VHDs in particular are very sensitive to getting into a state where the files are "owned" by admin but admin can't delete them, and a reboot does not fix this.
 To fix this, install fresh settings/var vhds by following the "upgrade/change vhd" instructions below.
 - Start ibex client, initially you will have no configuration loaded so not everything will start.
 Go to `configuration -> edit current configuration -> save as` and save it as something like `test` and switch to this configuration.
 This should now start DAE processes and you should end up in `SETUP` rather than `UNKNOWN` runstate after everything restarts.
 This seems to take a while for some reason, be patient.
 - to be able to start a run with `Begin` you need to set some DAE parameters: